iopred/garland/README.md

 A layered animation library.

-Garland is a small library that allows illustrators to do what they do best, make animations and graphics, it provides a simple way to load animations from multiple swfs and to display them with layered graphics.
+Garland is a small library that provides a simple way to load animations from multiple swfs and to display them with layered graphics.
+Garland is easy to use, and most importantly it makes it easy for Illustrators and Animators to use the Flash IDE to create assets and animations.

 Features
 --------